upb-uc4/ui-web/.github/PULL_REQUEST_TEMPLATE.md

 ---------------------------------------------
-Remove this, if this PR is not to master!
+Remove this, if this PR is not to main!

 <b>Version to release: v0.4.4</b>